 Wouldn’t surprise me, he thought to himself, scowling as he shrugged his cloak on.

 A few minutes later, he Apparated into his flat, the prospect of another lonely evening facing him, as appealing as spending the night with a dozen Acromantula.

 Would certainly add a bit of spice to my life though, he thought, before deciding that the risks weren’t worth it.
 He was probably best attempting to appease himself with the drab company of An Anthology of Eighteenth Century Charms instead.

 Oh, to be a wizard, he thought to himself sarcastically.

 The next few days passed in a blur, full merely of more paperwork, occasional visits from the pretty but irritating secretary from the Hit Wizard department, Ivy, and the rude frostiness of Araminta.

 “She’s awful,” he moaned to James at the end of the week, frustrated that all his efforts to find out more about her had proved fruitless.
 “I still only know what it says in the folder about her; she won’t tell me a thing herself.
-She’s like the fucking Ice Queen, completely emotionless.
+She’s completely emotionless.
 It’s infuriating, I’ll tell you that for a fact.”

 James cocked his head.